Microsoft-Web/HOL-MVC4ModelsAndDataAccess/HOL.md

 <a name="Ex3Task2" />
 #### Task 2 - Running the Application ####

-In this task, you will try out the Application in a web browser and obtain albums for a specific genre from the database.
+In this task, you will run the application and retrieve albums of a specific genre from the database.

 1. Press **F5** to run the Application.

 1. The project starts in the Home page.
-Change the URL to **/Store/Browse?genre=Jazz** to verify that the results are being pulled from the database.
+Change the URL to **/Store/Browse?genre=Jazz** to verify that the results are being retrieved from the database.

  	![Browsing StoreBrowsegenre=Jazz](./images/Browsing-StoreBrowsegenre=Jazz.png?raw=true "Browsing StoreBrowsegenre=Jazz")